m-tabaei/m-tabaei/README.md

 ###

 <p align="left">I am very interested in programming, particularly frontend development.
 In this field, I have three years of experience in IT and frontend development (Basic).<br>My main reason for choosing to become a frontend developer lies in my passion for creativity and innovation.
 When I see the result of a beautiful website created by inputting<br>code into the computer, it brings me joy to work on it.
 Programming on the computer<br>makes me lose track of time.
-I would love to share my knowledge with your company.<br>I possess extensive expertise in the following areas:<br>Fundamentals of: Html, CSS, JavaScript (ES6), SASS, Responsive Design<br>Reactjs: React-Router-Dom, Style-Components<br>Version control using: Git, Github, Gitlab<br>Additional knowledge in: Nextjs, Redux, REST API, Bootstrap, Axios, Tailwind, Swiperjs,OwlCarousel, Photoshop, and SEO.</p>
+I would love to share my knowledge with your company.<br>I possess extensive expertise in the following areas:<br>Fundamentals of: Html, CSS, JavaScript (ES6), SASS, Responsive Design<br>Reactjs: React-Router-Dom, Style-Components<br>Version control using: Git, Github, Gitlab<br>Additional knowledge in: Nextjs, Redux, REST API, Bootstrap, Axios, Ajax, Tailwind, Swiperjs,OwlCarousel, Photoshop, and SEO.</p>

 ###